naemazam/EncryptXpert/SECURITY.md

 **12. Policy Review and Updates:**

 -   Regularly review and update the EncryptXpert security policy to address emerging threats, technological advancements, and changes in organizational requirements.

+## ⚠️ Warning:
+Please note that EncryptXpert may encounter occasional issues with the built-in key database system, leading to database failures.
+Additionally, file integrity may occasionally be compromised during the encryption or decryption process.
+While efforts are ongoing to address these issues, users are advised to maintain backups of their encrypted files and exercise caution when relying solely on EncryptXpert for data protection.